Environment: United States

 Sanctions and Remedies

-Federal and state environmental statutes authorize a range of civil and criminal penalties for violations.
-Penalties are often calculated on a per day, per violation basis.
+Federal and state environmental statutes authorize a range of civil and criminal penalties for violations, as well as injunctive relief.
+Penalties are often calculated on a per day, per violation basis (many federal environmental statutes authorize civil penalties of up to US$37,500 per day per violation).
 Federal and state agencies also can pursue injunctive relief to require the abatement of the violation or environmental harm, such as by requiring the installation of pollution control equipment, the cessation of activity alleged to be in violation of the law and even the shutdown of a facility.
-As previously noted, the sanctions imposed upon criminal defendants can be severe, and depending upon the facts of each case, can involve active prison sentences (for individuals) and substantial fines and collateral business consequences for companies.

 Appeal of Regulators' Decisions